jakobhaervig/openfoam-lumi-hpc-installation/README.md

 ```

 ## 3. Example of slurm file
-In the below example of slurm file.
-Remember to change:
+Below is an example of a [slurm file](https://github.com/jakobhaervig/openfoam-lumi-hpc-installation/blob/main/slurmFile).
+I recommend placing the slurm file in the OpenFOAM case directory.
+In the following remember to change:
 - ```<simulation_name>```: A user-specified name to easier keep track of your running simulations.
 - ```<project_id>```: The ID given to the project (including "project_").
 - ```<email_address>```: The e-mail address that will receive updates.